Dabisilva/Dabisilva/README.md

 Hey there 👋

 I'm Davi .
-I'm a website and mobile pleno developer.
+I'm a website and mobile developer.
 Currently my stack is:

 💻 Web front-end development with ReactJs/ Next.js<br/>
 📱 Mobile applications for Android and iOS with React Native/Expo<br/>